Rhamphocottus

 Rhamphocottus is a genus of marine ray-finned fishes belonging to the family Rhamphocottidae.
 These fishes are known as grunt sculpins.
 The grunt sculpins are found in the North Pacific Ocean.

 Taxonomy

-Rhamphocottus was first proposed as a monospecific genus by the German born British herpetologist and ichthyologist Albert Günther in 1874 when he described R. richardsoni from Fort Rupert in British Columbia.
+Rhamphocottus was first proposed as a monospecific genus by the German born British herpetologist and ichthyologist Albert Günther in 1874 when he described R. richardsonii from Fort Rupert in British Columbia.
 This genus was regarded as the only genus in the monogeneric family Rhamphocottidae but in 2014 the family Ereunidae was synonymised with the Rhamphocottidae and the genera Ereunias and Marukawichthys were added to the family.
 A second species of the genus, R. nagaakii was descrinbed in 2022.

 Etymology

-Rhamphocottus is a combonation of rhamphos, meaning "beak", and cottus, the type genus of the Cottoidea, an allusion to the elongated snout of these fishes.
+Rhamphocottus is a combination of rhamphos, meaning "beak", and cottus, the type genus of the Cottoidea, an allusion to the elongated snout of these fishes.